We provide specialist clinical nutrition & dietetic services across three levels, depending on the complexity and needs of the case.

 • malnutrition, weight or muscle loss is a concern

-• there is uncertainty around the role of nutrition in recover
+• there is uncertainty around the role of nutrition in recovery

 Our role is to provide clinical clarity and targeted strategies that support rehabilitation outcomes.